mchoi8739/sagemaker-debugger/docs/index.rst

 .. toctree::
    :maxdepth: 2
-   :caption: SMDebug Hooks for Frameworks:
+   :caption: How to Register SMDebug Hooks:

    tensorflow
    pytorch